8 Reasons Why I Think You Should Visit Turkey

 Despite a widespread opinion, that locals see tourists only as wallets with money, this isn't true for the majority of Turkish people.

-Even those who have only been on all-inclusive resorts in Turkey would likely agree with me.
+Even those who have only been to all-inclusive resorts in Turkey would likely agree with me.

 I always tried to stop to eat at places where no tourists go.
 And there was never a problem communicating with Turkish people even though none of us spoke a common language.
 And, yes, the food is healthy and delicious!